 TERRAIN: A steep climb to Jug End to get the heart pumping.
 The ridge then ascends (via ups and downs) to reach Guilder Pond at about 2,000 feet.
 Today, stretches of the trail required caution on account of wet leaves, slick rock, and ice patches.
 The trail around the pond was tricky here and there also, particularly on the west side.
 Guilder Pond lies 1,200 feet above Start.

 MAP: National Geographic AT Topographic Map Guide 1509.

-BREAKFAST: Coffee and bagel at J.P.
-Gifford, Kent.
+BREAKFAST: Coffee and half a bagel at JP Gifford, Kent.

 LUNCH: I really just snacked when I felt like it, but the second half of the bagel was consumed at Guilder Pond.

 UPS: The views from Jug End were good and Guilder Pond was atmospheric.

 DOWNS: Spending a lot of mental energy on boot placement and still ending up on my butt on one awkward descent.

 KIT: I brought traction cleats and used them on the mile or two where the ice was most abundant.